Corky3892/rock-box/README.md

 ## To - Do
   1. Improve `lockdown.sh` to change the root password.
   2. Improve `lockdown.sh` to remove the default vagrant account and all references to it in the filesystem..
-  3. Write `datetime.sh` with NTP for Time Syncronization.
-  4. Write `disableipv6.sh` to disable IPv6.